spud/manifesto_docs/user_guide/modules/template_pages.rst

    .. figure:: images/template-pages-title-field.*

 #.
 The URL path allows you to customize the path for the current page.
-If you leave this field blank, the default URL struture is
+If you leave this field blank, the default URL structure is
    ``http://www.example.org/mod/template_pages/[parent-shortname]/[page-shortname]/index.php``

    You can create a custom URL for your content by entering it here. *Leave out the default site URL, and enter only a relative path here.*

 #.
 The `Display` checkbox governs whether or not the page will appear on the front end  of the site for the public.
 You can enable/disable display of this page on the site by toggling this checkbox.